 Sometimes in the search for new we stray from what we know to be classic.
 Classic is distinguished from fads or trends by the timeless nature of its practical relevance and enduring appeal.
 Think music or literature.
 Both arenas have produced artists and authors that have captivated one generation after another.

-Consider, as well, the disciplines of organizational behavior (in general) and leadership development (in particular).
+Consider, as well, the disciplines of organizational behavior and leadership development.
 I would suggest the contributions of Peter Drucker define classic.
 Leadership icons like Frances Hesselbein and Marshall Goldsmith would emphatically agree.

 - WHAT IS YOUR MISSION?